sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   changes.
 ## User Interface
   To get an idea of what the interface looks like without installing XAMPP, pictures and descriptions of the interface are below.
+  ### Login Page
 ![LogIn View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/LogInViewCapture.PNG)

+  This is the first page the user is greeted with.
+It lets them either sign in if they have an account or to create one.

+  ### Sign Up Page
 ![Sign Up View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/SignUpViewCapture.PNG)

+  If the user clicks the "Create an Account" button, they are brought to the Sign Up page where they can create an account.
+After entering all of the necessary information, they will automatically be logged into the Home page.
 ![Home View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/HomeViewCapture.PNG)
 ![About View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/AboutViewCapture.PNG)
 ![Trip1 View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/CreateViewPt1Capture.PNG)